Programs

 INDEPENDENCE ADVOCACY

 Ability Advocates is a CCO program that works with and strives to empower people with disabilities.
-This program volunteers with Cottonwood Inc. and Transition to Postsecondary Education, non-profits in Lawrence that work to maximize the independence of people with disabilities through advocacy, peer support, training, transportation, and community education.
+This program volunteers with Cottonwood Inc. and Transition to Postsecondary Education, non-profits in Lawrence that work to maximize the independence of people with disabilities through advocacy, peer support, and community education.
+We strive to integrate all individuals into the community through our programming.
+To do so, we currently host monthly events with Cottonwood and are looking forward to increasing one-on-one peer support with their consumers next year.

 Email aadvocates@ku.edu with any questions or concerns.